Open-Source-Community/Get-To-Docker-24/Session 1/README.md

 ### Images

-Image is a packaged application that contains all dependencies, source codeand complete environment and configurations of that application, think of it as a blueprint that you use to create instances of the application, these instances are containers.
+Image is a packaged application that contains all dependencies, source code and complete environment and configurations of that application, think of it as a blueprint that you use to create instances of the application, these instances are containers.

 ## What is Docker